 The steps to solve this problem are:

-- In the cell B1, type any text, I type in my worksheet “Color Indicator”.
+- In cell B1, type any text, I type in my worksheet “Color Indicator”.

-- In the cell B8, type any value, though typing any value at this stage is not necessary.
-But I type 10 in the cell B8.
+- In cell B8, type any value, though typing any value at this stage is not necessary.
+But I type 10 in cell B8.

-- Now select cell B1 again and click Conditional Formatting command in the Home ribbon, a menu appears, click on New Rule option in the list.
-New Formatting Rule dialog box appears.
+- Now select cell B1 again and click the Conditional Formatting command in the Home ribbon, a menu appears, click on the New Rule option in the list.
+A New Formatting Rule dialog box appears.